doccaico/study-raylib-odin/tetris/README.md

 ## tetris

-It seems work well.
-But it has a ton of memory leaks.
+~~It seems work well.
+But it has a ton of memory leaks.~~

+I have  memory leaks so I made some modifications.

 ### Play